 To make your business EMV compliant, you’re going to need a new credit card reader.
 That’s because chip cards are processed differently than magstripe cards.
 Whereas a magstripe card is swiped horizontally across the reader, chip cards are inserted vertically, chip side down.

 Luckily, this doesn’t need to cost your business an arm and a leg.
-You can quickly get set up to accept chip cards with affordable solutions like the Square contactless and chip reader, which costs $49.
+You can quickly get set up to accept chip cards with affordable solutions like the Square Reader for contactless and chip.

 One thing to note, however, is that chip cards actually take longer to process than magstripe cards, something you’ve probably experienced if you’ve paid via EMV at larger retailers like Target.
 But it’s all in the name of making the transaction as secure as possible.
 What’s happening when the chip card is inserted into the reader is that it’s talking back and forth with the payments terminal to make sure everything checks out (aka there’s no fraud).
 As opposed to magnetic-stripe cards, which just broadcast bank information to the terminal as-is, EMV transactions are dynamically encrypted.
 This means that even if a fraudster were to get into the card, it’d be near impossible to isolate and extract any meaningful data.

 Once you get a chip card reader in the rotation, you’ll be all set up to accept the latest, most secure form of credit cards.
 But before you start taking EMV payments, you’ll want to huddle up with your staff.
 First, train them to scrutinize each credit card before processing a payment.
 Though chip cards come equipped with a magstripe on the back, you can recognize them from a little chip that appears on the card.
 When your staff spots that, make sure they process the card as an EMV transaction.